PyMoDAQ/PyMoDAQ/docs/src/usage/plugin_development.rst

 .. figure:: /image/plugin_development/software_layers_V2.png
     :width: 800

-    The different routes to establish the communication between the computer and the controller.
+    The different routes (blue, gold, green) to establish the communication between the computer and the controller.

 The blue route: use the manufacturer GUI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^